mortezakowkabi/jcb-persian-documentation/028-How-to-change-exported-values-and-setup-custom-import-options.md

 * ### Example Components

 A short explanation of how to change the values that are being exported and to have a Custom Import option with an import of the data.
-Component Builder allows you to have import and export function by default in all the List Views of the components.
+Component Builder allows you to have a Import and Export function by default in all the List Views of the components.
 [00:00:35](https://www.youtube.com/watch?v=fau5mZ6naLc&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m35s) The component called IP Data is used to take a IP address and translate it to determine from which country it came and then a costing update is performed on your website based on that IP Data.

  * ### Example IP Tables